GCUGreyArea/rotate/README.md

 # C base KV render function

+## Design considerations

+The functionality creates embeded structures (structures within structres) in order to store temporary values, then renders the string at the end.

+Another equaly valida aproach would be to not store the temporary values, and simply render the string as each value is recieved.
+This would require you to calculate the length of the string and keep track of the possition you are at.
+At some point the functionality would need to be able to signal that no more values could be rendered.
+This would be more memory efficient as you would have no temp values to store and all conversion could happen on the stack.

+You should be able to addapt the structures and specifically the render function to do exactly that.

 ## Functionality

 This is a simple library that tokens as `key` `value` pairs to be added into a structure, then rendered into a `KV` string.